How to view DVD movie clips on your cell phone

 1. Convert a DVD video to mobile phone format

-Next, download and install a copy of Aimersoft DVD Ripper, which will convert DVD movies into 3gp video format (along with a host of other formats like mp4 that will play on an iPhone).
+First, download and install a DVD ripper/creator program like Wondershare DVD Creator, which will convert DVD movies into 3gp video format (along with a host of other formats like mp4 that will play on an iPhone).

-Grab a copy of your favorite DVD movie and insert it into your DVD player.
-Select the 3gp Mobile Phone Video format in Aimersoft, select the chapters you'd like to rip, and then press the Start button to begin converting.
+Select the 3gp Mobile Phone Video format in Wondershare, select the chapters you'd like to rip, and then press the Start button to begin converting.

 You can also click the Snapshot button while viewing a converted movie clip, which will take a picture of the movie and save it into a folder on your computer.
 Then you can use this picture as a wallpaper image for your cell phone.